Posts tagged jupyterhub

 suggest that you create/store python files in other directories of the

-filesystem on Mistral.
+filesystem on Levante.

 The following are two alternative locations where you can create your Python environment: